Fuller Maitland Wilson

 Fuller Maitland Wilson (27 August 1825 – 4 September 1875) was a British Conservative Party politician.

+Career

 Heath was elected MP for the Western Division of Suffolk at a by-election in 1875, but died under three months later.

-During his life, Wilson was also a Justice of the Peace for Suffolk, Lieutenant-Colonel of West Suffolk Militia, and High Sheriff of Suffolk from 1873 to 1874.
+During his life, Wilson was also a Justice of the Peace for Suffolk and High Sheriff of Suffolk from 1873 to 1874.
+He served in the West Suffolk Militia, and was promoted to command the regiment with the rank of Lieutenant-Colonel in April 1870.

+Personal life

 Wilson married Agnes Caroline Kindersley, daughter of Richard Torin Kindersley, in 1852.
 One of their children was British soldier Henry Fuller Maitland Wilson.

 He is buried in the graveyard of Saint George's Church, Stowlangtoft, Suffolk.